 We found that the council's revised costs are reasonable for most embellishment items.
 However, we found that the site establishment costs for the Grange Avenue landfill site should not be included in CP21 as they duplicate the costs of site remediation.
-We also found that the council's cumulative approach to applying allowances leads to unreasonably high costs for allowances for open space embellishment.

-Our draft recommendations would revise the cost of open space embellishment in CP21 to \$148.9 million.
-This equates to a decrease in embellishment costs of \$25.4 million (14.6%) relative to CP21 (2016).
+Our recommendations revise the cost of open space embellishment in CP21 to \$159.0 million.
+This equates to a decrease in embellishment costs of \$15.2 million (8.7%) relative to CP21 (2016), and a decrease of \$39.4 million (19.9%) relative to the relevant costs submitted by the council for assessment.
 The IPART-assessed reasonable cost includes the costs for embellishment of Reserves 934, 998 and 990, for which embellishment costs have been established through agreements with developers, and which should be included in the plan.